 Georgia Tech Crew was officially founded in 1986, and has since grown from a team of four to a team of 90+ athletes, making it the largest club sport at Georgia Tech.
 The team is also one of the most successful organizations at Georgia Tech, consistently earning medals at the Dad Vail and ACRA national championship regatta for more than 12 years in a row.

-Major: 2nd year Industrial Engineering
+Major: 2nd year Mechanical Engineering

 The Novice Men began with extraordinary power on the ergs, pulling varsity-level splits early in the season.
-They were unable to place against stiff competition at Chattanooga, despite their impressive recorded times in their events.
-Over at the Secret City head race, the Open 4+ won silver, 3.51 seconds shy of gold.
+They were unable to place against stiff competition at Chattanooga, as a result of a buoy penalty that stripped the Second Novice 8+ A crew of a silver medal.
+Over at the Head of the South regatta, the Freshman Novice 4+ won gold by an impressive 73.6 seconds.
 The squad shows great promise for the Spring season with their raw strength and eagerness to learn the technique.

 Read older news in our news archive.